 Perfect Pairings for Candied Orange Peel

-This recipe makes a total of 12 servings, so you’ll have plenty to enjoy and share.
-Candied Orange Peel is a delightful addition to all sorts of sweet treats and beverages.
-Sprinkle it over vanilla ice cream or frosted cakes for a burst of citrusy flavor.
-It also makes a wonderful topping for hot cocoa or mulled cider.
-And of course, it’s simply divine on its own as a satisfying snack.
+This batch of Candied Orange Peel will yield 12 servings, so you’ll have plenty to enjoy and share.
+It’s a wonderfully versatile ingredient that pairs beautifully with all kinds of desserts and beverages.
+Try sprinkling it over vanilla ice cream or stirring it into hot chocolate for a cozy, citrusy twist.
+It also makes a lovely garnish for cakes, pies, and tarts.
+And of course, it’s delicious all on its own as a sweet, chewy snack.

 Storage and Make-Ahead Tips